Slushi-Github/hxCompileU/README.md

-# HxCompileU
+<h1 align="center">HxCompileU</h1>
+<h2 align="center">A tool for creating homebrew for the Wii U using Haxe</h2>

 ![mainImage](https://github.com/Slushi-Github/hxCompileU/blob/main/docs/readme/MainImage.png)

-Using this small utility you can compile code from Haxe to PowerPC and finally the Nintendo Wii U using [DevKitPro](https://devkitpro.org/) and [reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP), for creating homebrew for the Wii U.
+Using this utility you can compile code from Haxe to the Nintendo Wii U using [DevKitPro](https://devkitpro.org) and [Reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP), for creating homebrew for the Wii U using Haxe.

 Officially there are supported libraries to be used in conjunction with HxCompileU: